Verify consent in a data source

 Introduction

-An application registered on the dataspace can request a consent from a user to access the data from a data source which requires user consent.
-If the user gives the consent the application will get back a consent token and can include it in the X-Consent-Token header when making the request to the product gateway.
+An application registered on the dataspace can request consents from a user to access the data from data sources which require user consent.
+If the user grants the consent the application can request a consent token and include it in the X-Consent-Token header when making the request to the product gateway.
 The product gateway will forward the header to the productizer.
 This guide explains how the productizer should verify the token if it wants to ensure the user has given their consent.

 The consent token is a JSON Web Token (JWT) that can be decoded and verified.
 This guide will explain in more detail the process of extracting, decoding and verifying it.